Chip Wilson: Other activities and philanthropy

+Along with his wife, Shannon, Chip pledged $100 million to BC Parks Foundation for the preservation and protection of British Columbia's ecosystem in perpetuity.

+Social and political views

+Wilson has expressed multiple views regarding politics, the facilitation of Lululemon, and women's health, some of which received controversy and negative reception.

 In a 2009 blog post on Lululemon's website titled "How Lululemon came into being," Wilson wrote: "Women's lives changed immediately.
 Men's lives didn't change however and they continued to search for a stay-at-home wife like their mothers.
 Men did not know how to relate to the new female.
 Thus came the era of divorces."
 In the same blog post, Wilson also shared his views on birth control, writing "Females no longer had to 'make' relationships work because with birth control came a sense of financial and life control.
 A sense of equality was established because women no longer had to relinquish their independence to a male provider."

-In the book titled Little Black Stretchy Pants, Wilson wrote that he is not necessarily opposed to child labor, as "working young is excellent training for life.
+In his book titled Little Black Stretchy Pants, Wilson wrote that he is not necessarily opposed to child labour, as "working young is excellent training for life.
 In North America, I noticed that there were some kids not made for school, who dropped out with nowhere to go.
 In Asia, if a kid was not 'school material,' he or she learned a trade and contributed to their family.
 It was work or starve.
 I liked the working alternative."